Broadcom raises fourth-quarter outlook

-Broadcom Corp raised its outlook for the fourth quarter on Wednesday on stronger demand for its chips, sending its shares up nearly 7 percent.
+Dec 14 Broadcom Corp BRCM.O raised its outlook for the fourth quarter on Wednesday on stronger demand for its chips, sending its shares up nearly 7 percent.

 The chipmaker increased its forecast for net revenue to about $1.8 billion, the high end of its prior range.
 Analysts on average forecast $1.76 billion, according to Thomson Reuters I/B/E/S.